 It’s way too easy to get caught up in a cycle of debt.

-If you’re having a hard time not buying everything under the sun with your credit card, perhaps you shouldn’t have one.
+If you find it difficult not to buy everything with your credit card, perhaps you shouldn't have one.

 Or, if you must have one, try limiting yourself to just one credit card with a lower credit limit.

-Just because you’re already in debt doesn’t make you a lost cause.
-Do what you can to kill this habit and prevent overspending going forward.
+Just because you're already in debt doesn't make you a lost cause.
+Do what you can to kill this habit and prevent overspending in the future.

-Pay off your existing debt as soon as possible and then start a system where you pay off the full balance monthly.
+Pay off your existing debt as soon as possible and then start a system of paying off the full balance monthly.

-Another thing to keep in mind is that overspending on a credit card can negatively affect your credit score.
+Another thing to remember is that overspending on a credit card can negatively affect your credit score.

 Why is this the case?